✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Logging Recovery Events #

 Every recovery attempt should emit a structured log entry.
-Use n8n's native logging or send to an external system like Datadog, Grafana Loki, or a PostgreSQL metrics table.
+I use n8n's native logging or send to an external system like Datadog, Grafana Loki, or a PostgreSQL metrics table.
+The Code node emits a structured metric with timestamp, event type, workflow and execution IDs, error type, recovery action taken, Claude's confidence level, latency measurement, and a null result field that gets populated later via callback when the recovery outcome is known.

 Recovery Success Tracking #

-To know if a recovery succeeded, you need the original workflow to report its status back to the metrics system.
-Use a callback pattern where the recovered workflow emits a success/failure event.
+To know if a recovery succeeded, I have the original workflow report its status back to the metrics system.
+I use a callback pattern where the recovered workflow emits a success/failure event with the original execution ID, result status, recovery type, and timestamp.

 Dashboard Queries #